 A Controlled Foreign Corporation (CFC) is a foreign corporation which operates abroad with U.S. shareholders who have more than 50% of the control.
 What does “foreign” mean in the context of business incorporation?
 The IRS considers only non-U.S. companies and companies which are taxed as corporations (including LLCs that elect to be taxed as a corporation) for the purpose of CFC status.

 What is Subpart F?
 CFC status is regulated in a Subpart F and it was created to gather information on the income from foreign corporations owned/controlled by U.S. citizens and to collect tax on that income.
 As we know already, a foreign corporation is one type of entity which individuals use to conduct foreign operations through.
 A major tax advantage of conducting foreign operations by using a foreign corporation is income tax deferral.
 Generally, U.S. tax on the income of a foreign corporation is deferred until the income is distributed as a dividend or otherwise repatriated by the foreign corporation to its U.S. shareholders.

 The Subpart F provisions eliminate deferral of U.S. tax on some categories of foreign income.
-Taxing certain U.S. persons currently on their pro rata share of such income earned by their controlled foreign corporations (CFCs) does the work.
+Taxing certain U.S. persons currently on their pro-rata share of such income earned by their controlled foreign corporations (CFCs) do the work.

 How does an American abroad report an income from a Controlled Foreign Corporation?